mosaicdao/mosaic-pm/specification-discussions/20200108-coconsensus.md

 ```
 OriginProtocore VoteMessages should be hashed with the same domain separator as Self, because it concerns the observation by the Core validators of Self.
 Therefore we want to enforce slashing conditions with a domain separator for this same group of validators.

+#### anchor state roots

+Finalised checkpoints of SelfProtocore do not need to be anchored in an anchor contract.
+(There is no point to send messages from Self to Self.)

+Finalised checkpoints of OriginProtocore are stored with the current dynasty of Self. `coconsensus:anchorStateRoot(metachainId, number)` must check that the current dynasty of Self is greater than the dynasty stored with the finalised checkpoint of Origin.
+If so, then we can call on OriginAnchor to store the state root in the contract.
+(Note that Anchor will revert if the state root was already anchored.)

 ## User stories for Gen1

 (bare bones)

 - as a user, I want to call `setup()` which goes over internal functions `setupCoreputation()`, `setupAnchors()`, `setupProtocores()` to setup all contracts from their GenesisContracts.

+- as a Protocore, I want to call `finaliseCheckpoint` when I have finalised a checkpoint.

 - as a user I want to call `commitMetablock` when a new metablock in the consensusCogateway has been confirmed

-- as a user I want to call `anchorStateRoot` when SelfProtocore has increase the dynasty of Self, such that OriginProcotore finalisations at lower dynasty can be anchored into OriginAnhcor.
+- as a user I want to call `anchorStateRoot(metachaindId, number)` when SelfProtocore has increased the dynasty of Self, such that OriginProcotore finalisations at lower dynasty can be anchored into OriginAnchor.

-- as a Protocore, I want to call `finaliseCheckpoint` when I have finalised a checkpoint.
 ---
 ## Meeting notes
 ### Meeting 1